Opengundumstyle/Opengundumstyle/README.md

 ### My name is Zhile Lin, but you can call me Brian.

-I am a full stack software engineer who is passionate about learning and discover new solutions to problems through the process.
+I am a full stack software engineer who is passionate about learning and discovering new solutions to problems through project development.

 I think my projects are pretty neat,check them out: